zh250/RevokeSuspiciousCerts/Android/README.md

 This tool generates flashable zip to use with custom recovery on an Android 4.1+ device.

+**Mention: Android and OEMs have update *Trusted credentials* many times after the tool's publishing.
+However, the tool cannot cover the latest suspicious certificates from all OEMs, and some deprecated certificates are not *Trusted credentials* On Android any more**

 ## Introduction
 This utility blacklists CA and EE certificates.
 Please make sure all scripts must have execute permission.